(Optional) Create NLB as VPC TargetMirroring VPC Traffic with an AWS Sensor

-With Amazon Web Services (AWS) Virtual Private Cloud (VPC) Traffic Mirroring, all traffic from your AWS environment can be mirrored and sent directly to your sensor for monitoring, bringing network-based intrusion detection system (NIDS)Network Intrusion Dectection System (NIDS) monitors network traffic and events for suspicious or malicious activity using the sensors that provide management and network monitoring interfaces to networks and network devices. functionality to your AWS Sensor.
+With Amazon Web Services (AWS) Virtual Private Cloud (VPC) Traffic Mirroring, all traffic from your AWS environment can be mirrored and sent directly to your sensor for monitoring, bringing network intrusion detection system (NIDS)Network Intrusion Dectection System (NIDS) monitors network traffic and events for suspicious or malicious activity using the sensors that provide management and network monitoring interfaces to networks and network devices. functionality to your AWS Sensor.
+See Amazon's documentation on traffic mirroring for further information regarding mirroring.

 To enable VPC Traffic Mirroring, you must first ensure the following:

-- Your instance is at least an m5.xlarge
+- Your VPC instance is a Nitro system that is at least an m5.xlarge

 - Your instance has a second network interface configured, called the traffic interface